aurelio-amerio/kaggle-higgs-challenge/README.md

-# kaggle-higgs-challenge
+# Kaggle Higgs Challenge
-Kaggle Higgs challenge submission for the Practical Machine Learning course at QMUL, week 3
+This is my solution to the Kaggle Higgs challenge, for the week 3 assigment of the course "Practical Machine Learning", which I attended at Queen Mary University of London in July 2018